gmail storagestorage cleanupgmail filters

 Real Results:

-• Average user recovers 3.2GB in first scan
+• Average user recovers 3.2GB on the first scan

 • 89% of users find files they forgot existed

-• Typical cleanup takes 2-3 minutes vs. 2-3 hours manually
+• Typical cleanup runs 2-3 minutes versus 2-3 hours by hand

 Step-by-Step Filter Implementation